 Plan an Activity.
 Or Don’t…

 Let go of the notion that you have to do *something* with the kids.
-If you manage a calm evening between clean up, making dinner and getting to bed you will probably notice many more small opportunities for connection that if you’re rushing and trying to jam in too many things.
-When you are able to slow down you are able to let the kids help you – maybe teach them something they can do to help in the evenings.
-When you slow down you have more time to start a conversation.
+If you manage a calm evening between cleaning up, making dinner, and getting to bed you will probably notice many more small opportunities for connection than if you’re rushing and trying to jam in too many things.

 Breanne: Go slow!
 Sometimes I find myself rushing and being dismissive to the kids in the evening- just trying to get them fed and in bed.
 By the time they are asleep and I can think again, I feel terrible for not respecting and enjoying them.

-On the other hand some moms find having an activity ready is the only thing that keeps afternoons running smoothly.
-We have these quick to set up sensory activities that tend to be our go-to activities for taming chaos.
-Play Doh saves the day!
+On the other hand, some families find having an activity ready is the only thing that keeps the late afternoons running smoothly.

 Jessica: Save quiet planned activities for [the afternoon], play calm instrumental music and keep them fed so there aren’t any blood sugar drops or spikes.

 Sarah: I’ve started getting smarter about meal planning.
 Crockpot meals or put meals together earlier in the day so all you have to do is through it in the oven.
 Also “save” an activity for this time.
 If I want to paint with the kids today or build with them I will save the project for evening time.
 Keeps things exciting and reduces the meltdowns before bed.

 Allow Yourself to Start Over